bitcraze/crazyflie-lib-python/docs/user-guides/sbs_motion_commander.md

         take_off_simple(scf)
 ```
 See that we are now using `deck_attached_event.wait()`?
-If this returns false, the function will not be called and the crazyflie will not take off.
+If this returns false, the function will not be called and the Crazyflie will not take off.

 Now make the function `take_off_simple(..)` above `__main__`, which will contain the motion commander instance.